fristedt/visgra/notes.md

   light is reflected at an equal angle direction around the surface.
 Creates highlights.
 Glossy part of Phong.

-- Glossy Reflection: Phong, wrong but looks ok.
+- Phong: glossy Reflection, wrong but looks ok.
 Consists of: Ambient, Diffuse and Specular.

 - Refraction: penna i glas med halva vatten tack

+- Normal mapping/Bump: used to create an illusion of more detail for surfaces without increasing the amount of polygons in the rendation.
+It works by using a data set, usually in the form of an image to represent the normal for reflected light at a certain position.
+XYZ values for the normal is stored as sepearate colors in the image file.
+This data set is then applied to a 3D surface and used in the calculation of the reflection from the surface.

 ## Local vs. Global Illumination